 There is still leverage

 Some companies still store details about your communications and information about the data exchanged.
-This information is further used to index the usage, connections, and frequency of data exchange between individuals.
+This information is further used to index individuals' usage, connections, and frequency of data exchange.

 The dangers of privacy

 There is a lot of debate about whether E2EE will be used as intended.
 It is incredibly beneficial to users.
 However, entities fear that criminals and other vicious people can exploit this enhanced privacy.
-In other cases, government institutions can block access to apps supporting end-to-end encrypted conversations.
+Government institutions can block access to apps supporting end-to-end encrypted conversations in other cases.
 Such blocks can prevent the free flow of information and collaborations outside government-tracked apps.

 Use a VPN

-Thus, a VPN download can be incredibly beneficial to anyone looking for a way to safeguard their internet activity from data brokers, advertisers, and government institutions.
+Thus, a VPN download can benefit anyone looking to safeguard Internet activity from data brokers, advertisers, and government institutions.

 Even if your device lands in the wrong hands, a strong password will keep the person out of the application.
-Adding a two-step verification method will further amp up your security.
+Adding multi-factor authentication (MFA) will further amp up your security.